Chic Johnson: Career

 Hellzapoppin was followed by two other Broadway hits.
-Sons o' Fun opened December 1, 1941, just six days before the attack on Pearl Harbor, and ran an impressive 742 performances.
-Laffing Room Only opened on December 23, 1944, and ran a respectable 232.
+Sons o' Fun opened December 1, 1941, just six days before the attack on Pearl Harbor, and ran for 742 performances.
+Laffing Room Only opened on December 23, 1944, and ran for 232 performances.

-Hellzapoppin was translated into a film released in 1941.
-Assisted by Marx Brothers screenwriter Nat Perrin, Olsen and Johnson used the film as an opportunity to satirize Hollywood as well as score some impressive riffs on filmmaking convention.
+Hellzapoppin was adapted into a film released in 1941.
+Assisted by Marx Brothers screenwriter Nat Perrin, Olsen and Johnson used the film as an opportunity to satirize Hollywood and riff on conventional moviemaking.
 The picture, a movie within a movie within a play within a movie, foreshadowed a style of comedy that would later find its way into the films of Mel Brooks, Who Framed Roger Rabbit and TV's Mystery Science Theater 3000.
 The film is also known for having what many consider to be the finest example of swing dancing ever put on film, performed by Whitey's Lindy Hoppers (here billed as the Harlem Congeroo Dancers) with Frankie Manning.

-Although the film is tied up in litigation, a Region 2 DVD has been released.
-Olsen and Johnson's Hollywood career was very much a hit-and-miss affair.
-Hellzapoppin, following their string of earlier failures, was then followed in turn by Crazy House, which was then followed by the slick Ghost Catchers, with most of the wildness confined to the comics' nightclub scenes.
+Pleased with the film's box office performance, Universal signed the team for three more features.
+Crazy House (1943) had Olsen and Johnson running amok through the Universal studio and evacuating the staff.
+Ghost Catchers (1944) had Ole and Chic helping singer Gloria Jean make her Carnegie Hall debut despite strange happenings in a spooky old house.
+See My Lawyer (1945) was a patchwork of vaudeville acts, with Olsen and Johnson absent from most of the proceedings.

 Later years

-After their final starring movie, See My Lawyer, was released in 1945, the team tried but failed to make its mark on television with Fireball Fun-For-All, a summer replacement for Texaco Star Theater starring Milton Berle.
-They attempted to make a comeback with one last Broadway revue, Pardon Our French, but the show failed to catch fire and they entered semi-retirement.
+Olsen and Johnson made their television debut in 1949 on Fireball Fun-For-All, a summer replacement for Texaco Star Theater starring Milton Berle.
+They followed this with another variety show, All-Star Revue.

-With the advent of Las Vegas as a gambling and entertainment mecca, the team was able to find steady work until Johnson became too ill to perform.
+In 1950 they returned to Broadway for one last Broadway revue, Pardon Our French, which ran for three months.
+Olsen and Johnson continued to preside over rowdy revues into the 1950s, including a 1959 production at Flushing Meadows in Queens, NY, called "Hellz-a-Splashin': An Aqua-cade."

+On June 21, 1953, they appeared together as the "mystery guests" on What's My Line?.
+Every time the blindfolded panelists guessed the wrong comedy team, Chic Johnson glared at them with mock anger.

+In the late 1950s illness forced Chic Johnson to retire from show-business, while Ole Olsen continued to work as a solo performer.
+When Milton Berle was hosting NBC's Jackpot Bowling in 1960, Olsen acted as a straight man to Berle's antics.
+Olsen's live comic routine was interrupted by Ralph Edwards and a This Is Your Life tribute featuring Olsen's family and friends and breaks for Olsen and Johnson sight gags.
+The final guest was Chic Johnson, who ran on-camera in his stage costume and reunited with his old friend and partner.

 Chic Johnson died of kidney failure on February 26, 1962, in Las Vegas.
 He was buried on March 1, 1962, and eventually joined in an adjacent plot by Ole Olsen in Palm Desert Memorial cemetery in Las Vegas.